MegaJoctan/MALE5/Linear Models/README.md

 * The `BIC` function can be used to help select an appropriate polynomial degree by balancing model complexity and goodness-of-fit.
 * Choosing a high polynomial degree without sufficient data can lead to overfitting, so careful consideration and potentially additional techniques like regularization might be necessary.

-By understanding the purpose and functionalities of the `CPolynomialRegression` class and the underlying mathematical concepts, users can effectively utilize polynomial regression to model non-linear relationships within their MQL5 programs.
-Remember to choose the appropriate polynomial degree and be cautious of overfitting, especially when dealing with limited data.

 **References**
 * [Data Science and Machine Learning (Part 01): Linear Regression](https://www.mql5.com/en/articles/10459)